DevelopIntelligenceBoulder/microbloglite-capstone-starter/README.md

-# Bookface

-# [Project Name]
+# DevSwitch
 Overview:

-DevSwitch is a social media platform designed to connect web developers from around the globe.
-It provides a space where developers can share their experiences, knowledge, and coding adventures.
-Whether you're looking for inspiration, seeking advice, or just want to showcase your latest project, DevSwitch has you covered.
 Welcome to DevSwitch, your go-to social media platform designed exclusively for web developers.
 Connect, share, and explore the world of coding with like-minded individuals.
 Whether you're a seasoned developer or just starting your coding journey, DevSwitch is the place to be.

 Project Description:

-[Dev Switch] is a comprehensive IT solution designed to address [specific problem or challenge].
-This project encompasses various elements of IT, including but not limited to [list key components or technologies involved].
-The goal is to provide a robust and efficient solution that not only meets the requirements outlined but also showcases my proficiency in the latest technologies and methodologies within the IT domain.
+ DevSwitch is your go-to social media platform designed exclusively for web developers.
+Connect, share, and explore the world of coding with like-minded individuals.
+Whether you're a seasoned developer or just starting your coding journey, DevSwitch is the place to be

 Key Founders:
 [Xabier Jones]